 This course focuses on generating and discussing ideas for composition and engages in all stages of the writing process, with emphasis on the development and application of critical thinking skills.
-The primary focus of the course is developing the ability to construct, write, and revise argumentative/persuasive essays.
+The primary focus of the course is developing the ability to construct, write, and revise argumentative/ persuasive essays.
 Assignments may also include other types of writing, such as narrative, descriptive, and comparative essays.

-ENG 116 Storytelling (4 cr.)
+ENG 116 Storytelling (3 cr.)

 This course covers the principal elements of storytelling including theme, character, perspective, setting, plot, and dialogue.
-It encompasses both visual and non-visual media, such as short stories, novels, drama, and film.
-Through a series of creative writing exercises, students practice developing stories with both words and images.
+It emphasizes non-visual media such as short stories, novels, and plays, though visual media including film and video games may be discussed as well.